hanada31/hanada31.github.io/index.md

 * Sep 2010 - Jun 2014, B.Eng. in Computer Science, Beijing Jiaotong University

 ## News

+**Jun 2026**: Our paper “**FuncDroid: Towards Inter-Functional Flows for Comprehensive Mobile App GUI Testing**”  was accepted by ISSTA 2026.

+**Jun 2026**: Our paper “**Every Scenario Matters: Scenario-Guided White-Box Testing for Static Code Checkers Powered by LLMs**”  was accepted by ASE 2026.

 **May 2026**: I was invited to serve as a program committee member for **FSE 2027**.

-**Dec 2025**: Our paper “**Co-Evolution of Types and Dependencies: Towards Repository-Level Type Inference for Python Code**”  was accepted by FSE 2026 at the first round.

-**Oct 2025**: Our paper “**HACMony: Automatically Testing Hopping-related Audio-stream Conflict Issues on HarmonyOS**”  was accepted by Frontiers of Computer Science (FCS).

 ## Publications